ma-laforge/InspectDR.jl/README.md

 # :warning: Alternative APIs

-The InspectDR programming interface in not particularly refined.
+The InspectDR programming interface is not particularly refined.
 Code used to generate more complex plots can therefore be a bit difficult to read/maintain.

 It will most likely be easier to generate `InspectDR` plots by leveraging higher-level APIs (unless you have stringent requirements on time-to-first-plot or number of dependencies).
 Alternative APIs supporting `InspectDR` include:
  - [Plots.jl][PlotsJL]: Succinct plotting interface ideal for interactive exploration (supports multiple backends).